Perak

 · To create a self – regulatory for association

-· To encourage operator practice to fulfill the requirement as in the self – regulatory concept.
+· To encourage operator practice to fulfill the requirement as

-· To ensure that the operator are operate under guidelines that provide by local authority.
+· To ensure that the operator are operate under guidelines

 2. CONSUMER

-Introduction of law and regulations are important to provide the benefits for both consumer and motor
+are important to provide the benefits for both consumer and motor

-vehicles maintenance sector.
-The proposed acts cover the main aspects for consumer, operator and
+proposed acts cover the main aspects for consumer, operator and

 authorities.